sdckey/EnScript-Samples/README.md

 __Q) Can I ask for a script example showing how to accomplish a particular task?__

 A) Yes - you can ask for an example by [submitting an issue](https://github.com/sdckey/EnScript-Samples/issues) with the **enhancement** label.
 Please bear in mind that I can't accommodate every request nor can I provide anything but generic code.
 The idea is to teach *you* how to write EnScript, not to provide an EnScript development service!

+__Q) Do you have any advice regarding transitioning EnCase 6 scripts to EnCase >= 7?__

+A) Yes, please view [this](https://github.com/sdckey/EnScript-Samples/blob/master/24%20-%20Transitioning%20From%20EnCase%206/EnScript%20Changes%20From%20EnCase%20V6%20to%20EnCase%20V7%20(V3).pdf) document.